Valem/bowling-kata/README.md

 ### Your Bonus Quest 🌟

-Your bonus mission, should you choose to accept, involves creating a random game simulator.
-This simulator will:
+Your bonus mission, should you choose to accept, involves creating a method that allows to play a random game.

 - Randomly generate rolls, taking care to not knock down more pins than are available.

+- Don't forget the 10th special frame rules.

-- Output an ASCII table after the game, displaying the score per frame.
-Use `X` to represent a strike and `/` to represent a spare.
+- Output an ASCII table after the game, displaying the cumulative score per frame and the total score.

 For example, the ASCII table might look something like this:

 Frame: 1	2	3	4	5	6	7	8	9	10	Total

+Score: 20	38	46	76	102	122	133	134	144	144	144

+If it's still not enough add also the rolls, like this

-Rolls: 9/	X	2	6	X	X	X	6/	1	X	154
+Rolls: 9/	X	2	6	X	X	X	6/	1	X

 **Can you rise to the challenge and become the ultimate Bowling Game Master? 🏆**